Increasing trust among users by leveraging community-based data

 Users are unsure whether data is “the right one” which causes distrust between users and the platform.

-Users reported that they were often unsure of how updated a data set was, which was crucial for their reporting.
-They became uncertain about whether data sets were the “right ones,” which created distrust in the work they were doing in the platform.
+Users reported they were often unsure of how updated a data set was or if it contained the data they needed to see, which was crucial for their reports.
+They became uncertain about whether data sets were the “right ones,” which created distrust in the work their work in the platform.

-To address this issue, we thought about how we might create more trust between users and the data, to increase the accuracy of the users' work and increase platform usage.
+To address this issue, we thought: how might we create more trust between users and the data?
+Ultimately, to increase the accuracy of the users' work and increase platform usage.

-Priority criteria was based on implementation effort, confidence in estimates of other criteria, and impact on users
+Priority criteria was based on implementation effort and user impact.

-We explored the idea of a "Hub," which organized data into workspaces.
-This was based off user suggestions.
+Thanks to user suggestions, we explored the idea of a "Hub," which organized data into canned workspaces.

 In order to increase trust and accuracy, the new Hub would include: